kolayne/how-to-Arch/README.md

 [_.thunderbird/profile-name/chrome/userChrome.css](_.thunderbird/profile-name/chrome/userChrome.css)
 from this repository.

-## Configure idleness, suspension, hibernation
+## Configure suspension and hibernation

 (note: I am no longer using suspend-then-hibernate, since it has been pretty buggy over many systemd releases in a row)